AshishKadyan/feedback-email/README.md

-# Metrica Integration Layer
+# Service Email
-This is the implementation for the Metrica Integration Layer architecture.
+This is the implementation for the Service Email architecture.
 It uses AWS SAM as the underlying tool for managing developer workflow and related deployments.

 ## Getting Started